PampariNaresh/RegistrationForm/README.md

 # RegistrationForm
-This a Simple Registration Form
+This is a Simple Registration Form
 Which Takes the Valid Inputs(Name,email,password,Date Of Birth) from the User and entry them in Below Table